 Daniel lives with his father and his mother.
-His duties at home include carrying water, gathering firewood and teaching others.
+He is responsible for carrying water, gathering firewood and teaching others.
+His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
 There are 8 children in the family.
-His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.

 Daniel lives in the hillside community of Sigunga, home to approximately 24,000 residents.
 Typical houses are constructed of dirt floors, wood walls and thatched roofs.
 The primary ethnic group is Bagisu and the most commonly spoken language is Lumasaba.